Where are women paying more and why?

 Improve your credit score.
 In almost all states, your auto insurance provider can take your credit into account when coming up with quotes.
 Boosting your credit score can help you lock in an even lower rate on insurance.

 Max out your discount options.
 If you’re not driving too much during the pandemic, your car insurance company may be offering a pandemic “stimulus check”.
 If that’s not the case, check in with your insurer if you’re missing out on any discount opportunities.

 Shop around for quotes.
 Comparing insurance quotes is the single best way to save on auto insurance.
-Shopping around for rates can save you up to $1,000 a year.
+By shopping around for rates, you can save up to $1,000 a year.